 Trustees need E&O Insurance protection from claims by beneficiaries and other parties.
 Many trustees are individuals and can be held personally liable for breach of fiduciary duties.
 An individual trustee’s personal assets are at risk.
 Even if no errors are made, defense costs can be expensive.

-Family trusts may be the most widely used trusts, and in many cases are revocable.
-Family trusts can become complex as they seek to balance a variety of objectives, including allocating and protecting assets, maintaining control of assets, and minimizing taxes.
+Most common are family trusts, but this doesn't make them simple.
+Management can become complex while balancing a variety of objectives, including allocating and protecting assets, maintaining control of assets, and minimizing taxes.
 In addition, the familial nature of trusts can heighten emotions and even stoke rivalries between beneficiaries, leading to claims against the trustees.

 Beneficiaries are the primary source of E&O claims against trustees.
 In a family trust, balancing the rights between beneficiaries of different generations can be particularly tricky, and decisions that may benefit one generation may be to the detriment of other generations and can trigger claims.
 Likewise, a charitable organization beneficiary may have different interests and objectives than other beneficiaries and can be a source of claims.